ulbmuenster/dataasee/docs/docs.md

     * Since the ingests may take very long, it is only triggered and the sucessful triggering is reported in the response while the ingest keeps on running.
-This async behavior is only possible with a `buffer` which has to be directly after the input and after `sync_response` of the trigger, thus the input post-pressing processors are used as main pipeline.
+This async behavior is only possible with a `buffer` which has to be directly after the input and after `sync_response` of the trigger, thus the input post-processing processors are used as main pipeline.

 * Why is the content type `application/json` used for responses and not `application/vnd.api+json`?
     * Using the official JSON MIME-type makes a response more compatible and states what it is in more general terms.
 Requested content types on the other hand may be either empty, `*/*`, `application/json`, or `application/vnd.api+json`.

+* Why are there limits for requests and their bodies and what are they?
+    * This is an additional defense against exhaustion attacks.
+A parsed request header together with its URL may not exceed 8192 Bytes, likewise the request body may not exceed 8192 Bytes.

 #### Frontend